 Anyone who carries out an event involving laser radiation of classes 1M, 2M, 3R, 3B or 4 must appoint a person with a certificate level 2 for events with laser radiation in the audience zone and with a certificate level 1 for events with no laser radiation in the audience zone.
 The competent person is responsible for the design of a laser light show as well as for the installation and operation of the laser system used at the event.
 The person shall fully meet the O-NIRSA requirements that are based on the Standard SN EN 60825-1:2014.
 Events with no laser radiation in the audience zone may be carried out by either by a person with a certificate of competence level 1 or 2.
 A certificate of competence level 2 is in any case required for the notification, planning, installation and operation of laser equipment of an event involving laser radiation in the audience zone.
 The document O-NIRSA: Events involving Laser Radiation (PDF, 165 kB, 06.05.2019) contains an overview of the regulations of the O-NIRSA and describes who bears the responsibility, what competence level is required, who files the notification, and who is responsible for operating the laser equipment on site and staging the event.

-The first training courses to acquire proof of competence will likely be offered during the first quarter 2020.
+The first training courses to acquire proof of competence will likely be offered during the third quarter 2020.
 The FOPH will publish the offered training courses on this webpage.
 Please contact the FOPH through the Laser Mailbox should you wish to be informed about the first courses or are interested in offering a training course to grant competence in “Events involving Laser Radiation”.
 Further information can be found in the document O-NIRSA: Events involving Laser Radiation (PDF, 165 kB, 06.05.2019) (clause 3).

 The Federal Office of Public Health (FOPH) is responsible for enforcing the regulations on events involving laser radiation.
 The FOPH runs a notification portal and examines the submitted notifications.
 For complex cases the FOPH may commission a measurement company for the risk assessment.
 The FOPH monitors compliance with the O-NIRSA and may, in order to ensure public safety, order immediate measures directly on site.